nathantau/3tography/README.md

 # Threetography

 A minimalistic photo-sharing platform and potentially one of my dumbest ideas to date.
-But the tech stack is cool tho!
+But the tech stack is cool tho so I don't really care lol.

 **Features**